top of page

 Organicity

-I use these principles as my standard for health and wellbeing sovereignty, taking me deeper into trusting the innate healing impule that we all and each have towards full health.
+I use these principles as my standard for health and wellbeing sovereignty, taking me deeper into trusting the innate healing impulse that each of us carries.
 It is my job to notice where I get in the way of my mind-body health, and to attend to softening those barriers.
+This is how Hakomi is lived — in practice, relationship, and everyday life.

 ‘Do you have the patience to wait